Division I. Officials, Departments, and Employees1

 (d) Any lawsuit brought against an official or employee by or on behalf of the city.

-(3) The provisions of this chapter shall have no force or effect with respect to any accident, occurrence or circumstance for which the city or the official or employee is insured against loss or damages under the terms of any valid insurance policy; provided, that this chapter shall provide protection, subject to its terms and limitations, above any loss limit of such policy.
+(3) Where any accident or occurrence results from an official or employee’s use of a privately owned vehicle, and where that accident or injury occurred within the scope of their employment, but not during regular commuting to and from the workplace, the city will indemnify such losses; provided, that this chapter shall provide protection only above any loss limit of an insurance policy maintained by the official or employee, subject to the terms and limitations of said insurance policy.
 The provisions of this chapter are intended to be secondary to any contract or policy of insurance owned or applicable to any official or employee.
 The city shall have the right to require an employee to utilize any such policy protection prior to requesting the protection afforded by this chapter.

 2.05.060 Determination of exclusion.

-The determination of whether an official or employee shall be afforded a defense by the city under the terms of this chapter shall be made by the city council on the recommendation of the mayor.
+Claims, lawsuits, and other legal proceedings predicated upon the official acts of employees or officials will be presumed to be within the scope of their employment and covered by this chapter unless the city council declares otherwise.
+Upon the recommendation by the mayor that an official or employee should not be afforded a defense by the city under the terms of this chapter, the city council may deny an employee or official the protections of this chapter when such a denial is consistent with the terms of this chapter.
 The decision of the city council shall be final as a legislative determination and shall be based upon a finding that the claim or suit against an official or employee meets or does not meet the criteria of this chapter.
 Nothing in this section shall preclude the city from undertaking an officer or employee’s defense under a reservation of rights.
-The determination as to whether to furnish a defense as provided under this chapter to a member or members of the city council shall be made without the vote of such member of the city council unless the inclusion of such member or members is required for a quorum; provided, that if a claim or lawsuit affects a quorum or greater number of the members of the city council, all such affected members shall retain their voting privileges under this section.
+The determination to deny a defense as provided under this chapter to a member or members of the city council shall be made without the vote of such member of the city council unless the inclusion of such member or members is required for a quorum; provided, that if a claim or lawsuit affects a quorum or greater number of the members of the city council, all such affected members shall retain their voting privileges under this section.

 2.05.070 Representation and payment of claims – Conditions.